 How does coconut water actually compare?
-Coconut water is rich in electrolytes and has been used as an intravenous fluid when managing remote medical emergencies and famine.
+First, its rich in electrolytes and has been used as an intravenous fluid when managing remote medical emergencies and famine.
 It has also been used to help those who are struggling with severe dehydration associated with diarrhea.
-Coconut water is low acidic and has no added sugar.
+In addition, it is low in acid and has no added sugar.
 (1)

 Coconut water contains five electrolytes: sodium, potassium, calcium, magnesium and phosphorus.
 There is more potassium in coconut water than found in one banana or 15 sports drinks!
 Sports drinks contain four times the amount of sodium than fresh coconut water, and have little to no magnesium, calcium or phosphorus.
 Many athletes are turning away from Gatorade or other sports drinks and turning to coconut water!
 (1)

-Commercial brands are not the same as fresh coconut water, but still better than consuming soda or sports drinks!
+Commercial brands are not the same as fresh coconut water — but are still better than drinking soda or sports drinks!

 It’s important to consider that commercial brands sold in the U.S. have a potassium content similar to that coming straight from the coconut, but the sodium content is much lower, averaging 35-60 mg per eight ounces.
 Gatorade has 70 calories, 19 gram of carbs, 154 mg sodium and 42 mg potassium per serving.
 The commercial brands are not going to show the same results as fresh coconut water when it comes to rehydration due to the lower sodium levels.
 (2)